wesleytian/wesleytian.com/posts/startup.md

 Again, this is dependent on the company.
 In my experience, I've been fortunate to pick up decent engineering practices, perhaps better ones than if I were working at most companies in the world.
 The reasons for this are as follows.

-1. I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years total as a software engineer at Facebook and worked under a core [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library creator.
-Though Ish wasn't titled a senior engineer, I learned from somebody who learned from one of the best.
+1. I began my time at Virtually by working on the codebase with Ish, who spent close to 2 years as a software engineer at Facebook and worked under a core [React](https://brainhub.eu/blog/10-famous-apps-using-reactjs-nowadays/) library developer.

-2. Later, I worked with other full-time employees and contractors well-versed in engineering, from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 2x ACM ICPC world finalist, and lead software architect at the largest e-commerce company in Bangladesh.
+2. Later, I worked with other employees and contractors well-versed in engineering– from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 2x ACM ICPC world finalist, and lead software architect at the largest e-commerce company in Bangladesh.

 3. We also recently started using [pullrequest.com](https://pullrequest.com), which offers Code Review as a Service.
 They employ people like [Elifaz Filho](https://www.linkedin.com/in/elifaz/), a senior software engineer at Facebook, and [Dylan Drop](https://www.pullrequest.com/blog/code-reviewer-spotlight-dylan-drop/), a director of software engineering at GruhHub to review my code.

-With experienced talent like these working alongside us (some of who spend dedicated time reviewing our code as their job), it's only natural that we pick up some decent engineering practices.

-Sometimes, code quality does take a spot on the backburner because of higher priority tasks (which often happened during YC).
+Occasionally, code quality does take a spot on the backburner because of higher priority tasks (which often happened during YC).
 However, there's a difference between knowing what to do and not doing it due to business priorities and not knowing what to do.
-The key is learning what the right thing is to do, even if there isn't time to do them at that moment in time.
+The key is learning what the right thing to do is, even if there isn't time to do them at that moment in time.

+Though our engineering practices haven't always been the best at Virtually, we've quickly realized the importance of them and how they can reduce technical debt and reduce bugs.
+With this in mind, we maintain and seek good practices only if they will help us in the long-run and not do it for the sake of learning good practices.

 **Takeaway:** Thus, if you are a junior engineer looking to join a startup, I would suggest joining one with technical founders or senior engineers.
 Not only can they put in place good engineering practices themselves, but they are also more likely to value good engineering practices and pay for services such as PullRequest.
 Startups without technical management may sometimes feel that it is unnecessary to develop good engineering practices until it comes back and bites them in the ass.